A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Setup and Specification

 \subsection{State and Configuration}

-As shown in Figure \ref{fig2}-(B), we utilized the unit end orientation vector of each module subject to the module end $(o_x, o_y, o_z)$ to represent module configuration $C$.
-We utilize it to describe module configuration following \cite{24ZCza} rather than bending directions and angles because such a representation is more suitable for NN data training as the vector length has a fixed range and changes continuously.
-In contrast, bending direction angles experience abrupt changes from 360$^\circ$ to 0$^\circ$ when the orientation completes a full rotation, making them unsuitable for NN data training.
-The robot state $S$ is composed of the position $(p'_x, p'_y, p'_z)$ and orientation $(o'_x, o'_y, o'_z)$ of every module end subject to the robot end.
-Therefore, module configurations are independent, and the configuration of one module will not affect those of the other modules.
-In contrast, the state of one module is affected by the states of base modules and its own configuration.
+As shown in Fig. \ref{fig2}(B), we utilized the unit end orientation vector of each module subject to the module end $[o_x\ o_y\ o_z]\in R^{3}$ to represent module configuration $C$.
+We utilize it to describe module configuration following \cite{24ZCza} rather than bending directions and angles because such a representation is more suitable for NN data training as each element falls into the range of [-1, 1] and changes continuously during the MSRA motion.
+In contrast, bending direction angles undergo sudden shifts from 360$^\circ$ to 0$^\circ$ upon completing a full rotation, making them unsuitable for NN data training.

+The robot state $S=[S_I\ S_{II}\ \dots S_m]\in R^{6\times m}$ is composed of the states of all modules as shown in Fig. \ref{fig2}(B), where $m$ represents module number and is 3 in this work.
+For the module $n$, its state $S_n = [p'_n\ o'_n]^T \in R^{6}$ can be represent by its end position $p'_n=[p'_{n,x}\ p'_{n,y}\ p'_{n,z}]\in R^3$ and orientation $o'_n = [o'_{n,x}\ o'_{n,y}\ o'_{n,z}]\in R^3$ subject to the MSRA base.
+Overall, module configurations $C$ are independent, and from the geometry perspective, the configuration of one module does not affect the configuration of the other modules.
+In contrast, the state of one module is affected by the configurations of base modules and its own configuration.
+For instance, the state of the module $n$, $S_n$, is determined by the configurations of the modules $1\sim (n-1)$ and its own configuration.